nattyhawkins/scraper/README.md

 - Getting to grips with Selenium by following the docs
 - Following the page object design pattern
 - Implementing unit tests along side new functionality
+- Learning about concurrency and incorporating a daemon thread to maintain the "database" in the background
 - Meaningful git commits